mitmedialab/space_enabled_reading_list/START HERE.md

 ## Welcome!
 The mission of the Space Enabled Research Group at the MIT Media Lab is “advancing justice in Earth’s complex systems using designs enabled by space.”
 The readings contained in this repository inform the research direction and theoretical foundations of the Space Enabled Research Group.
 The readings are divided into categories that reflect the mission statement of the group, but the unique contribution of the group will be to integrate the thinking of these readings into a coherent call to action.

+## What are all these .md files?
+This repository is organized as an Obsidian vault

 ## How do I navigate?
 There are a variety of ways to navigate, use, and refer to this repository.
 Below are some of the commonly used ways / good jumping of points.
 If you have a good one of your own, add it to the list.